alex-moon/noise/README.md

     User:  And so on and so forth.

-Behind the (thin) web app layer that takes input and sends output, the app's split into three modules:
+Behind the (thin) web app layer (`twisted` perhaps?) that takes input and sends output, the app's split into three modules:

 2. A word-by-word analyser that links 1-3grams with keywords (noSQL could work here?
 Some kind of distributed database...)
 3. A fulltext analyser that feeds back into the system